 Filing and payment deadline

-You have some breathing room after federal Tax Day — your 2019 Hawaii state income tax return is due on April 20, 2020.
+While this year is a bit different, you normally have some breathing room after federal Tax Day — your 2019 Hawaii state income tax return generally is due on April 20.

 If you don’t file your return on time, the state will charge you a penalty of 5% per month, or part of a month, on the unpaid tax bill, up to a cap of 25%.Important tax deadlines to know